Coca-Cola faces renewed pressure over executive pay

-NEW YORK/BOSTON, April 28 (Reuters) - Coca-Cola Co faces renewed pressure over its executive pay from large proxy advisory firms ahead of a shareholder meeting on Wednesday and at least two major pension funds disclosed they voted against the company’s compensation.
+NEW YORK/BOSTON (Reuters) - Coca-Cola Co faces renewed pressure over its executive pay from large proxy advisory firms ahead of a shareholder meeting on Wednesday and at least two major pension funds disclosed they voted against the company’s compensation.

 Institutional Shareholder Services, which advises pension funds, mutual funds and other money managers, has recommended investors cast advisory votes against the pay of the Atlanta beverage company’s top leaders, including chairman and chief executive Muhtar Kent, who earned $25.2 million in 2014.